pantrypoints/sp/content/en/research/marco-polo/travels/volume-1/book-2/chapter-32.md

 They have a kind of astrolabe on which are inscribed the planetary signs, the hours and critical points of the whole year.

-Every year these Christian, Saracen, and Cathayan astrologers, each sect apart, investigate by means of this astrolabe the course and character of the whole year, according to the indications of each of its Moons.
+Every year these Christian, Saracen, and Cathayan astrologers, each sect apart, investigate through this astrolabe the course and character of the whole year, according to the indications of each of its Moons.

 This is to discover by the natural course and disposition of the planets, and the other circumstances of the heavens, what shall be the nature of the weather, and what peculiarities shall be produced by each Moon of the year.